Robert Meyer Burnett: Media critic

 Burnett began his professional writing career as the "Critic at Large" for the Larry Flynt-published Sci-Fi Universe magazine in the mid-90s.
 He recently wrote an essay for a Blade Runner anthology, The Cyberpunk Nexus: Exploring the Blade Runner Universe, published by Sequart Organization, on July 10, 2018.
-He currently runs a successful YouTube channel and website both entitled The Burnettwork and presents his own show titled Robservations which provides in-depth online video analysis of new and classic TV and film content for the film fan community and aspiring filmmakers.
-Three episodes of Robservations that garnered widespread attention, in particular, were those focusing on an alternative script for the final film in the Star Wars sequel trilogy (which Meyer Burnett has been highly critical of).
-The draft script entitled "Duel of the Fates" had radically different (and, in Robert's view, superior) ideas to the ones shown on screen in Star Wars: The Rise of Skywalker.
+He currently runs a successful YouTube channel and website both entitled The Burnettwork and presents his own show titled Robservations which provides in-depth online video analysis of new and classic TV and film.